LibraryCarpentry/lc-spreadsheets/_episodes/04-quality-control.md

 > ## Exercise
 >
-> Let's try this with the *Date* tab in our messy spreadsheet.
+> Let's try this with the *Dates* tab in our messy spreadsheet.
 Go to that tab.
 Select
 > **Data** then select **Sort**
 >
 > Sort by `len_hours` in the order *Largest to Smallest*